Stage design

 Online via the registration portal for applicants.

-For the start of the winter semester, two possible admission examination dates are offered, one at the end of June and one at the end of September.
+For the start of the winter semester, two possible entrance examination dates are offered, one at the end of June and one at the end of September.
 It is not possible to start the programme in the summer semester, therefore no dates are offered for this.

 • What should the portfolio contain?